MiguelMarcelino/Thoth/scala/cats-effect/io.md

 `IO.cancelBoundary` returns a cancellable boundary
-- It is an IO task that check for the cancellation status of the run-lop
+- It is an IO task that checks for the cancellation status of the run-loop
 - It does not allow for the bind continuation to keep executing in case cancellation happened.
 - `IO.cancelBoundary` is essentially lighter version of `IO.shift` without ability to shift into different thread pool.
 It is lighter in the sense that it will avoid doing logical fork.